Skip to main content

 • emotional

-• “I feel like this added some nice depth to the story and gave it an emotional backdrop that some other games of this kind lack.”
+• “I feel like this added some nice depth to the story and gave it an emotional backdrop that some others of these kinds of games lack.”

 • “Voice acting, particularly in radio exchanges, adds emotional grounding and helps balance the otherwise text-heavy experience, reminding players that the puzzle has real stakes within its fictional world.”